nextstrain/nextclade/docs/user/output-files/04-results-tsv.md

 >
 > <br/>
 >
 > Care should be taken to check for `errors`, `warnings` and `failedCdses` columns or fields, to avoid treating missing or empty entries incorrectly.
-For example if and `errors` column is non-empty in the TSV output file, it means that the sequence processing failed completely, and treating the empty `substitutions` column as if no mutations detected is incorrect.
+For example if an `errors` column is non-empty in the TSV output file, it means that the sequence processing failed completely, and treating the empty `substitutions` column as if no mutations detected is incorrect.
 >
 > <br/>
 >